stefanodipierro/COOKIEs/frx-whitepaper.md

 Using COOKIEs with Binance Chain Wallet
 If you would like to use Binance Chain Wallet for Chrome, you can install it here.

+Surely you can use any other wallet of your preference which supports BEP-20 tokens (Binance Smart Chain) The following are few examples:
+- Ledger Nano X (Hardware Wallet)
+- Ellipal Titan (Hardware Wallet)
+- D’CENT (Hardware Wallet)
+- Math Wallet (Browser extension, Android, iOS)
+- Trust Wallet (iOS/Android)
+- Unstoppable Wallet (iOS, Android)
+- TokenPocket Wallet (iOS, Android, Desktop)
+- Coin98 Wallet (iOS, Android)

+How to use instructions can be found on the respective support pages.

+Smart Contract's main info:

-Ticker: COOKIEs
+- Ticker: COOKIEs
-Contract Address:
+- Contract Address:
-Chain: Binance Smart Chain (BEP-20)
+- Chain: Binance Smart Chain (BEP-20)

-Roadmap
+## Roadmap

 We move fast and break things.
 We ship a lot of code very quickly, don't hold us to these.

-- COOKIEs Whitepaper Development
+- COOKIEs WhitePaper Development
-- COOKIEs Whitepaper Published
+- BEP-20 Smart Contract Development
+- BEP-20 Smart Contract Deployed ( smart contract is untested pre-deployment and event tested post deployment )
-- COOKIEs Tokens Minted
+- COOKIEs Landing page deployed.
+- Private sale promoted and announced via the social media, website, and through advertising.
-- Private Sale
+- COOKIEs Private pre-sale, allocated ...
-- Airdrops 10 % of circulating supply
+- COOKIEs airdrops program for influencer and public.
-- 10% donation to envioremental friendly projects
+- 10% donation to environmental friendly projects.
-- COOKIEs Token Main Sale
+- COOKIEs Crowdsale
+- Webapp Development.
+- DeFi staking starts trough Webapp.
+- COOKIEs own Wallet implementation and released for IOS/Android
 - Audit from Certik
+-

+- COOKIEs on Gate.io (#free listing for promising projects.)

 - PancakeSwap